replikation/What_the_Phage/README.md

 ```

 ### Profiles
-1. Choose the environment: local, lsf or ebi
+1. Choose the environment: local, slurm, lsf or ebi
 2. Choose the engine: docker or singularity
 * examples:
 ```bash